ForgeRock/biocatch-authorization-condition/README.md

 # BioCatch-Auth
-A collection of nodes and authorization policies for for ForgeRock's [Identity Platform][forgerock_platform] 6.5 and above.
+A collection of nodes and authorization policies for ForgeRock's [Identity Platform][forgerock_platform] 7.0 and above as well as identity cloud.

 ## BioCatch Information